New Orleans, Louisiana Population 2020

 Tens of thousands of residents who were left in the city were rescued, but many stayed in shelters -- including the Louisiana Superdome -- for days.
 Officially, 1,500 people died in Louisiana, but there were many more never accounted for.

 Tens of thousands of people left New Orleans and never returned, and in 2006, the Census Bureau estimated the population was just 223,000.
-A year later, 32,000 people returned, which brought the city's population to just 56% of pre-Katrina levels.
+A year later, 32,000 people returned, which brought the city's population to only 56% of pre-Katrina levels.

 In 2013, the US Census Bureau estimated the population of New Orleans at 369,000, which is 76% of its 2000 population, while the metro area has 92% of its 2000 population.
 Another survey in June 2013 found that more than half of the 72 neighborhoods of New Orleans had recovered 90% of their pre-Katrina population.